happyRainDrop/Recipe-Dataset-Analyzer/README.md

 robots generalize learned manipulation action plans to new tasks and environments.

+# About the files in this repo
+In this repo, I have attached all the code I wrote during SHINE 2020 and all of the code's inputs and outputs, with the exception of layer1.json, which was too large to upload.
+You can download layer1.json from the website provided in the [recipes_dataset_link.txt](recipes_dataset_link.txt) file.

+All files are my original work.
+Each commit description serves as a description of the file's function and purpose.

+For a general overview of my project check out my [padlet](https://padlet.com/USCViterbiSTEM/SHINE20_RuthB).

 # Acknowledgements
 I would like to thank Professor Nikolaidis, my
 PhD mentor Hejia Zhang, and my SHINE